1 lb green beans

 It’s best to have your bowl refrigerated first.
 Having really cold cream helps aerate the cream and you have fluffier whipped cream.
 A cold bowl keeps the cream cold.
 I frequently freeze my bowl… when I have room in my freezer.

 sift the powdered sugar into the bowl.
 Pour in cream and vanilla.
 Use the whisk attachment with your stand mixer. start at a low speed and slowly move up.
 If you do it too quickly it’ll spray cream and possibly powdered sugar everywhere.
 You’ll see the cream begin to look thicker and rise.
 It is important to watch it to make sure it’s not overbeaten.
 If it is, the mild solids and water will separate and you will end up with butter… very yummy butter.
 You want to beat until you get soft peaks.
 I frequently stop the mixer when I see streaks in the cream from the whisk.

 I check until I get soft peaks.
 Remember to scrape the bowl when you check so the cream is evenly whipped.
 Scoop out your desired amount, and the rest can be stored in the fridge for a few days.
+It’ll start to lose some whip so I do a quick hand whisking and bring it back up then it’s good as new!
 Enjoy!

 3 Tbsp butter

 2 Tbsp olive oil